 If you watch on your laptop you should be able to get subtitles too.
 With or without?
 Fortunately, there’s some choice.
 If you use English subtitles, the temptation is to read the English and relax on the ear.
 It seems to work much better for me to have the German closed captions instead.
 You won’t get as much story, but you have to work harder for the meaning.

 Having said that, the new series of Babylon Berlin was too much for me.
 The more unique and mysterious the story, the less repetitive it is so the less the language learner can pick up.
 I had to turn on the English.
 Sometimes, you have to relax and enjoy it … and pick up what you can in the gaps.
-Luckily, we also have a unique and mysterious story in our Everyday German A1-B1 course, we have set it up for you in a neat way to help you learn effectively and also work hard at the same time, check out the first chapter by clicking here.
+Luckily, we also have a series of unique and mysterious criminal stories (A1, A2 and B1) and country and culture related texts (B2 and C1) in Michael’s German Online Courses leading from A1 to C1, we have set it up for you in a neat way to help you learn effectively and also work hard at the same time, check out the first chapter of those stories for free here.
+Just pick your level and off you go.

 This post was written by Jeremy Davies.